doubtfire-lms/doubtfire-web/README.md

 ## Getting Started

+If you will be using [Docker](https://github.com/doubtfire-lms/doubtfire-api/#getting-started-via-docker), follow the instructions there.

 Before you get started, make sure you have the [Doubtfire API](https://github.com/doubtfire-lms/doubtfire-api) up and running.
 You will need to do this before continuing.

 Install [Node.js](http://nodejs.org/) either by [downloading it](http://nodejs.org/download/) and installing it manually, or via [Homebrew](http://brew.sh) on OS X: